 - 3PL providers can create a level of dependency, making it difficult to switch to another vendor.
 Equally, it is hard to move operations in-house if pricing and service levels no longer meet expectations.

 - The cost-benefit could be lost if orders are low in volume.

 - Generally, 3PLs are more suitable for small-to-medium business enterprises.

 A 4PL, or lead logistics, model represents a higher level of supply chain management as compared to the 3PL model.
 Compared to a 3PL, a 4PL offers more strategic insight, management logistics, and execution across the supply chain.

-With a 4PL, a business outsources their entire supply chain management, including procurement, materials planning, logistics, inventory management, finance management, packaging, warehousing, and delivery and returns.
+With a 4PL, a business outsources its entire supply chain management, including procurement, materials planning, logistics, inventory management, finance management, packaging, warehousing, and delivery and returns.

 Acting as a single coordinating body across all aspects of the supply chain and client organization, a 4PL provider may enter into a joint venture or long-term partnership with a primary business to manage the logistics for a specific location or lines of business.

 Some of the services rendered by 4PLs include: